Permafrost/Tundra/readme.md

 // writes the current pipeline to the server log tundra.pipeline:log($level);

+// iterates over each element in the pipeline, deconstructing all fully qualified
+// keys (for example, 'a/b/c' or 'x/y[0]/z[1]') into their constituent parts tundra.pipeline:normalize();

 // sets the value associated with the given key in the pipeline
 // keys can be simple or fully qualified, such as a/b/c[0]/d
 tundra.pipeline:put($key, $value);